ashlesha1807/loan_predict/README.md

-# loan_predict
 This repository contains a code to predict loan approvals for customers by using logistic regression algorithm in machine learning.
+The code was originally implemented on Python version 3.4.0.
+It can be run on other versions of python but the package versions- for numpy, pandas, matplotlib- have to installed accordingly.